bradymh/Assignment2/README.md

-Assignment 2
+Assignment 3
-This assignment creates a basic webpage that displays a different color background depending on the time of day URL:https://bradymh.github.io/Assignment2/
+This assignment creates a basic webpage that displays a different image depending on the time of day URL:https://bradymh.github.io/Assignment2/